egad13/FRjs/.jsdoc/tutorials/breedselect.md

 To create a `<select>` that uses this functionality in a script:
 1. Create a select element with `document.createElement()` and set the `is` option to `fr-breeds`.
 2. Use `.setAttribute()` to set any of the standard attributes you need.
-Add any options you want to have in addition to the genes.
+Add any options you want to have in addition to the breeds.
 3. Attach it to the document.

 ```js